 While, as Geoff mentioned above, the highly distorted guitar sound heard on “Revolution” became the touchstone for various genres of rock and roll throughout the decades, it was very startling for 1968.
 "You had a full spectrum of frequencies distorted," Geoff Emerick explained in Andy Babiuk's book "Beatles Gear," adding, "Today, you'd just have 5kHz distorting, or maybe 60Hz distorting."
 Even George Harrison, when interviewed for the book “Beatles Anthology,” states: “The thing about 'Revolution' (and you could get into a debate about this), is that it's not so much the song but the attitude in which it was done.
 I think 'Revolution' is pretty good and it grooves along, but I don't particularly like the noise that it makes; and I say 'noise' because I didn't like the distorted sound of John's guitar.”

 Paul countered with “I liked the sound on 'Revolution,'" but many in the record-buying public thought differently.
 Chris Ingham's book “The Rough Guide To The Beatles” relates that “the track's brutally over-driven guitars caused many a 'Hey Jude' lover to attempt to return the record, imagining there was something wrong with the b-side.
 Harassed record department assistants were heard explaining, 'it's called distortion, apparently.
 It's meant to sound like that.'"
 Since the sound level in the second half of "Hey Jude" needed to be lower because of it being such a long song contained on a seven-inch disc, it habitually startled many record owners when they simply turned the record over to play the b-side.
 This, of course, is what John intended.

-After the final distorted guitar part was recorded, Paul superimposed another bass guitar part.
+After John recorded another distorted guitar part, Paul superimposed another bass guitar part.
 The end result of the final master tape comprised John and George's original distorted electric guitars on track one, all drums and handclaps on track two, Nicky Hopkins playing electric piano, two lead vocals and final John electric guitar on track three, on Paul's bass on track four.
 Four attempts at a mono mix were then made by George Martin, Geoff Emerick and Richard Lush, documented as 'remixes 10 through 13,' and the session was over by 4 am.